MarcoSong1/cse15l-lab-reports/lab-report-5-week10.md

 #### A description of what to edit to fix the bug

 This section was discussed in student's response to TA's feedback.
-To summarize, we have at least two ways to fix the bug, either changing the path of `file.txt` or removing `sh_script` folder.
+To summarize, we have at least two ways to fix the bug, either add changing path command `cd` in `JavaCommand.sh` or removing `java_sample` folder and change java_file's path located at `CSE15L`.

+## Part 2 – Reflection

+In a couple of sentences, describe something you learned from your lab experience in the second half of this quarter that you didn’t know before.
+It could be a technical topic we addressed specifically, something cool you found out on your own building on labs, something you learned from a tutor or classmate, and so on.
+It doesn’t have to be specifically related to a lab writeup, we just want to hear about cool things you learned!

+I had no idea about what shell script is.
+Before learning about this, I was exhausted about typing some repeated commands in the terminal.
+Learning from this class, I know that we could actually store this commands in a shell script.
+In this case, we do not need to run so many tedious command over and over again, but rather just running the script.
+It saves me a lot of time when coding, especailly we can store command commands that we often use in the script.
+Also, Vim is very powerful as we do not need mouse anymore to change and edit code.
+This can be extremely time-saving when we are very familar with commands on Vim.
+I learned a lot of techniques and knowldege about coding and computer from this class!✌🏻